-A delightful early 17th Century Grade II listed stone and cob semi-detached cottage benefiting from a substantial stone-built rear extension and boasting a wealth of character features to include brick fireplaces, beamed ceilings and a timber plaque and muntin screen to the Sitting Room.
+A delightful early 17th Century Grade II listed stone and cob semi-detached cottage that would benefit from some renovation offering the potential purchaser an opportunity to create their own unique home that is considered to have scope for further rear extension, subject to planning and building consents.
+The property benefits from a substantial stone-built rear extension and boasts a wealth of character features to include brick fireplaces, beamed ceilings and a timber plaque and muntin screen to the Sitting Room.
 Offering 4 double Bedrooms served by 2 Bathrooms, the living accommodation includes an impressive dual aspect Sitting Room steeped in history and leading to the Dining Room whilst the cottage style Kitchen is served by a separate Utility Room.
 Outside are generous formal lawned gardens, patios and an abundance of flowers and shrubs whilst the Garage provides secure parking or additional storage.
-All of the windows in the cottage are fitted with secondary double glazing and it is considered that there is scope for further rear extension, subject to planning and building consents.
+All of the windows in the cottage are fitted with secondary double glazing.
 A truly rare find in the heart of this popular self-contained Devonshire village and being offered for sale with the prospect of immediate vacant possession.

 Reception Hall Feature wooden panelled entrance door with leaded lattice window.
 Staircase rising to First Floor with understairs storage cupboard.
 Radiator, exposed beams, flagstone flooring.

 Sitting Room 13'9" (4.2m) plus recess x 13'5" (4.1m).
 A delightful double aspect room with secondary double glazed windows.
 Feature brick fireplace with polished timber mantle housing coal effect gas fire.
 2 radiators.
 Timber plaque and muntin screen through to Dining Room.